sffjunkie/astral/doc/source/astral.rst

 Introduction
 ============

-Celestial is a python module for calculating the times of various aspects of the sun.
+Astral is a python module for calculating the times of various aspects of the sun.

 It calculates the following